cr1stiaaana/WEBdev-Projects/README.md

 - **lab 4** - started using JavaScript and tested its usability in developing two small projects
     - project 1: tested how JS functions affect the objects already existed on a page that was developed using HTML and CSS
     - project 2: created a Day/Night Mode for a page.
+- **lab 5**
+    - created a countdown page until the next lab -**final project** - create a to do app with the following functionalities:
+    - displays all of your current tasks (total, completed, remaining), implemented using the localStorage function in JavaScript
+    - lets you see what tasks you have in each category mentioned before
+    - lets you add or delete tasks